ssduman/reactory/README.md

 * bcrypt
 * and more
 ## Run: ##
-* `npm install && npm start` for running server, `cd client && npm install && npm start` for running client and go to http://localhost:3000/.
-* `cd client && npm install && npm run build` then `cd .. && npm start` for only running server and hosting static files and go to http://localhost:4000/.
-## Environment Variables: ##
 * Create `.env` file in the root directory and fill these:
    1. SESSION_SECRET
    1. DATABASE_URL
    1. TOKEN_SECRET
+* `npm install && npm start` for running server, `cd client && npm install && npm start` for running client and go to http://localhost:3000/.
+* `npm install && npm start` then `cd client && npm install && npm run build` for only running server and hosting static files and go to http://localhost:4000/.
 ## Design: ##
 * [@ogoregen](https://github.com/ogoregen) and me.
 ## Images: ##